Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/error-messages/compiler-errors-2/compiler-error-c3018.md

    {
       #pragma omp for
       for (i = 0; j < 10; ++i)   // C3018
-      // try the the following line instead
+      // try the following line instead
       // for (i = 0; i < 10; ++i)
          j *= 2;

       #pragma omp for
       for (i = 0; i < 10; j = j + i)   // C3018
-      // try the the following line instead
+      // try the following line instead
       // for (i = 0; i < 10; i = j + i)
          j *= 2;
    }